- Michael Parchman, MD, MPH

 Robert Reid, MD, PhD

 Dr. Reid is a scientific advisor to the MacColl Center.
-He is associate medical director for research translation at Group Health and an associate investigator at Group Health Research Institute.
+He is medical director for research translation at Group Health and a senior investigator at Group Health Research Institute.
 His research and administrative roles involve translating science into health care delivery at Group Health and other health care systems.
 Dr. Reid is also an affiliate associate professor of health services at the University of Washington School of Public Health, an adjunct professor of health care and epidemiology at the University of British Columbia, and a fellow of the American College of Preventive Medicine.

 Katie Coleman, MSPH